kirupa-racquet-club/kville-one/README.md

 ## Getting Involved

-Simply fork this repo under your own github account and edit `/src/plot/index.worker.js`.
+Kirupaville is a collection of plots.
+Each user in the Kirupaville community gets his/her own plot to cultivate.
+To get your own plot simply fork this repo under your own github account.
+That's it!
+Simply by creating a fork, your plot will automatically be recognized and get displayed in the main [community page](https://kirupa-racquet-club.github.io/kville-one/)!

+Once you've created a fork, you can customize your plot by editing the `/src/plot/index.worker.js` file.
 This JavaScript file (run as a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)) represents the interface to your plot in Kirupaville.
 It will be passed messages through the `onmessage` handler function which can be responded to by calling the `postMessage` function.
-Simply by creating a fork, your plot will automatically be recognized and get displayed in the main [community page](https://kirupa-racquet-club.github.io/kville-one/)!

 Right now the interface for message posting is under development, but expect more to come soon!